Meet The Therapist

-I have been married myself for more than 25 years, with two children, so I understand both the joys and struggles that marriage and family can bring.
+I have been married myself for almost 30 years, with two teenagers, so I understand both the joys and struggles that marriage and family can bring.
 In our culture, there's a lot of pressure to look like we have it all together, especially when it comes to our families.
 Most of us don't though, and the sooner we realize we could use some support, the better!

 My Therapy Approach

 I incorporate a blend of multiple individual and couples therapy approaches, which include Emotionally Focused Therapy, Bader-Pearson's Developmental Model, Cognitive-Behavioral Therapy, and Acceptance and Commitment Therapy.

 Put simply, my focus is on understanding how our thoughts, feelings, and patterns of interactions with others effect how we experience life.
 From these understandings we will work together to find practical solutions and create new experiences.

 Have you ever noticed how you might be disagreeing about something small and superficial, and it turns into a really big argument?
 In EFT we look beyond the content of an argument to uncover patterns of communication and underlying deeper feelings that give repeating arguments their fuel.
 The focus is on stepping out of the blame game and restoring trust.